tomqi6195/music-genre-classification/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-EE4C2C.svg)
 ![Gradio](https://img.shields.io/badge/Gradio-UI-ff7c00.svg)

 This project classifies raw audio files into 10 different music genres.
-It uses the GTZAN dataset for training, exploring different architectures including the baseline support vector machine (SVM), custom neural networks, transfer learning, and ensembles.
+It used the GTZAN - Music Genre Classification dataset for training, and explored different architectures including the baseline support vector machine (SVM), custom neural networks, transfer learning, and ensembles.

 It also has a fully offline, interactive Gradio web app that performs inference on 30-second audio tracks in MP3 or WAV format.

 <img width="2846" height="1460" alt="image" src="https://github.com/user-attachments/assets/c65c0677-b5b7-49cb-bda8-9291e501432d" />

+---
+## Data Augmentation
+During training, the GTZAN - Music Genre Classification was augmented using 3 different techniques:
+1. **Slicing** Each 30 second WAV file was sliced into 10 3 second segments, increasing the size of the dataset tenfold.
+2. **Pitch-shifting** Each sample had a 50% chance of being pitch-shifted up by 2 semitones to generalize the model to pitch differences.
+3. **White Noise Addition** Random white noise was added onto the samples with a 50% chance to make the model robust to background noise and real-world imperfections.

 ---

 ## Model Architectures & Pipeline